wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/generate-apk-conf.md

 ```

 4. Save the content to a file with extension .apk-conf.
 For example, EmployeeService.apk-conf.
-5. To enhance the configuration process, APK offers a VS Code plugin that provides syntax highlighting and suggestions.
-This plugin makes it easier to add rate limitations, new resources, and security configurations to your API.
-Modify the content of the APK Configuration file according to the requirement.
+5. To optimize the configuration process, APK presents a VS Code plugin designed to offer syntax highlighting and intelligent suggestions.
+This plugin simplifies the incorporation of rate limitations, new resources, and security configurations into your API.
+Adapt the contents of the APK Configuration file as needed.
+For further details, refer to the section on [Enhance Configuration with APK Config Language Support](./apk-conf-lang-support.md)

 !!!NOTE